nicolasazrak/3d-engine/README.md

 # Renderer

-A simple real-time 3d renderer writen from scratch in go using a frame buffer.
+A simple real-time 3d renderer writen from scratch in rust using a frame buffer.

 ![screenshot.jpg](screenshot.jpg)